isage/Adrenaline/docs/src/10-XmbCfwMenus.md

 ## ★ Plugins Manager

-This menu can be found at `Settings` section of the XMB.
-It allows to modify the [plugin configuration](./04-HomebrewSupport/02-PluginConfigFormat.md) directly from the XMB.
+This menu can be found in the `Settings` section of the XMB.
+It allows modifying the [plugin configuration](./04-HomebrewSupport/02-PluginConfigFormat.md) directly from the XMB.

-Once opened, it will show the list of plugins, their runlevels and their path.
-Clicking the enter button, it allows to select the state of the plugin entry (`On`, `Off`, `Remove`).
+Once opened, it will show the list of plugins, their runlevels, and their path.
+Clicking the enter button allows to select the state of the plugin entry (`On`, `Off`, `Remove`).

 The `Remove` option will remove the configuration line related to the plugin configuration file and restart the XMB.